 The trick is to intentionally leave items in the cart and wait for an email with discounts to arrive in your inbox.

 Buyer conditioning, the problem with incentivizing abandoners via shopping cart recovery emails.
 Watch this old lady give you a tip on saving money while buying online.

 The Underused: Checkout Exit Overlays

-An exit overlay (popup) is a modal notification that opens in the same window the user is browsing and is triggered by exit-intent of the user.
+An exit overlay (popup) is a modal notification that opens in the same window the user is browsing and is triggered by the exit intent of the user.

 The tech involved here tracks the movement of the mouse cursor.
 As soon as it reaches to close the browser tab or switch to another tab (an exit intent) an overlay pops up.

-The alternative to an email after the potential customers leaves your website is to keep them within the cart or checkout in the first place.
+The alternative to an email after the potential customers leave your website is to keep them within the cart or checkout in the first place.

 Checkout exit overlays (popups) are extremely useful to help create a virtual sales assistant.
-To use an analogy from bricks and mortar, the sales assistant is on hand to identify potential customers that may be in need of general or specific help.
+To use an analogy from bricks and mortar, the sales assistant is on hand to identify potential customers who may need general or specific help.

 Notifications (or exit overlays) can be set off based on various trigger points: